 6) Mobile Apiary

-If you don’t have any space to set up your first hive.
-Don’t worry you can start a mobile apiary.
+Suppose you don’t have any space to set up your first hive.
+Don’t worry, you can start a mobile apiary.

-A little for those who don’t know what is mobile apiary.
-A mobile apiary is a form of apiary that is usually kept in a vehicle and can be moved from one location to another when needed.
+A little for those who don’t know what a mobile apiary is.
+A mobile apiary is an apiary usually kept in a vehicle and moved from one location to another as needed.

-Mobile apiary is very famous for commercial beekeeping.
+Mobile apiaries are very popular for commercial beekeeping.
 It can be moved to crop fields to provide pollination services.
-Also, can be taken in a warmer location during winter.
+Also, it can be taken in a warmer location during winter.

 You can start your apiary by setting up a beehive in a van.
-If you have a larger vehicle with open space it will be more better than that.
+If you have a larger vehicle with more open space, it will be better.

 7) Top of The Roof

-It might seem to be weird “Beekeeping at the rooftop of the house?” it’s insane.
-But you believe it or not, it is totally normal.
+It might seem weird, “Beekeeping at the rooftop of the house?”
+It’s insane!
+But you may not believe it, but it is totally normal.

-If you have proper preparation you can place your first beehive at your house rooftop too.
+With proper preparation, you can place your first beehive on your house’s rooftop, too.

-To make beekeeping more comfortable on the rooftop, try to ensure the following things.
+To make beekeeping more comfortable on the rooftop, ensure the following:

-- Place the beehive at least 6 to 8 feet away from the edge of the roof.
+- Place the beehive at least 6 to 8 feet from the roof edge.

 - Place a water source close to the hive.

-- If possible plant some plants on flower tubs.
+- If possible, plant some pollinating flowers in flower tubs.

-- Take necessary protection during storms, heavy rain, and during winter.
+- Take necessary protection during storms, heavy rain, and winter.

 Frequently Asked Questions